fastify/fastify/docs/Validation-and-Serialization.md

 If you want custom error response in schema without headaches and quickly, you can take a look at [`ajv-errors`](https://github.com/epoberezkin/ajv-errors).

 Below is an example showing how to add custom error messages for each property of a schema by supplying a custom AJV instance.
-Inline comments describe how to can configure the schema to show a different error message for each case:
+Inline comments describe how to configure the schema to show a different error message for each case:

 ```js
 const Ajv = require('ajv')